A vast range of conditions can be diagnosed and treated before birth because of the expertise at Apollo Centre for Fetal Medicine.

 Blockage in swallowing tube (esophagus) with or without an abnormal communication with the breathing tube (trachea).

-Fetal cardiac conditions
+- Fetal cardiac arrhythmia

 Fetal chylothorax or hydrothorax is a condition in which fluid accumulates in the fetal chest, in the space between the lungs and the chest wall (known as the pleural space).